 The legibility of text is achieved by having adequate contrast between the font color and the background.

-Incorporating these best practices is essential for creating inclusive and effective mobile applications.
-As you develop your accessibility strategy, remember to consider both your website and mobile apps.
+Incorporating these best practices is essential for creating inclusive and practical mobile applications.
+As you develop your accessibility strategy, consider your website and mobile apps.